Vexera/documentation/docs/Intro.md

 # Documentation
 Welcome to Vexera's documentation page!

-Vexera is a **free Discord music bot** with other lots of other **features**.
+Vexera is a **free Discord music bot** with lots of other **features**.
 This documentation was made to assist users with using Vexera's features.
 The bot is made to be very simple to use and to get to what you want to do with it very fast.

 ## Topics: